A breakdown of the tax fight ahead of us and how we can use tax code to create a fairer economy.

 How can we achieve an economy that works for all of us?

-If Congress allows the TCJA to expire, this will result in over $4.5 trillion in revenue that could reduce economic inequality and insecurity not just here in the U.S, but around the world.
+If Congress allows the TCJA’s tax breaks for corporations and rich individuals to expire, this will result in nearly $4 trillion in revenue that could reduce economic inequality and insecurity not just here in the U.S, but around the world.
 We could put that money towards investments in education, health care, infrastructure, and clean energy—things that truly benefit everyone.